Article at a Glance:

 Now, you may have heard that you should drink sports drinks to maintain healthy electrolyte levels when you’re sick.
 But we don’t think that’s the best approach.
 Standard sports drinks contain far too little sodium and potassium and far too much sugar to truly provide the support you need.
 What can you use instead?

-We recommend Re-Lyte Immunity, which uses our Re-Lyte Electrolyte Mix as its base.
-It only contains clean ingredients, doesn’t have any sugar, and contains more sodium and potassium than your average sports drink.
+We recommend Re-Lyte Immunity, which uses our Re-Lyte Hydration as its base.
+It only contains clean ingredients, doesn’t have any added sugar, and contains more sodium and potassium than your average sports drink.
 Plus, it contains other immune-supporting herbs and nutrients like vitamin C, D, B12, zinc, elderberry root, ginger root, and turmeric root.

 Gas-coupled receptor signaling and sleep regulate integrin activation of human antigen-specific T cells—Journal of Experimental Medicine.